mishoo/UglifyJS/README.md

     uglifyjs ... -m -r '$,require,exports'

 to prevent the `require`, `exports` and `$` names from being changed.

+When mangling is enabled but you want to prevent certain names from being chosen as variable names after mangle, you can declare those names with `--illegalmangled — pass a comma-separated list of names.
+For example:

+    uglifyjs ... -m -r '$,if,in,to'

+to prevent the `if`, `in` and `to` names from being assigned to variables.
+By default the illegal mangled list contains the javascript reserved words.
+If you don't want any limitation, you can pass '.'

 ### Mangling property names (`--mangle-props`)